walker-herndon/walker-herndon.github.io/Arctic Charr Re-ID Coding Notes.md

 		- and for each fish there is a list of `keyPath` for each file which is of that fish
 		- maps are made from same range as `databaseImages` uses (2012 to prev + 1)
 	- loops for each image in `testingImages`
-		- `potentialMatches` is a list of all images with the same tag as the current image in the loop ()
+		- `potentialMatches` is a list of all images with the same tag as the current image in the loop
+			- used to compare to match found for testing the success of the matcher
+		- runs `findClosestMatch` from whatever algorithm is set (currently astroalign due to `RANSAC_AFFINE` being set)
+		- prints time taken to match, matches found, and potential matches
+	- prints time taken to process directory of images
+	- iterates to next directory
+- prints "Finished"